pinsonc/vanderbilt-sealab-tottag-guide/README.md

 Our good friend at Lab11 at UC Berkley [Pat](https://patpannuto.com/) has created a fantastic bit of documentation for exactly what we need to do to work on these devices.
 You can find flashing instructions at [`/doc/Provisioning.md`](https://github.com/lab11/totternary/blob/master/doc/Provisioning.md) on the Totternary Github.
 They have some fantastic photos and step-by-step instructions on how to flash the code to the nodes.

 **Some notes from Conner:** We have these little "feet" things that look like a green table with three metallic legs.
 You can use these to keep the cables on the nodes.
 If you are having trouble making those stick, you can absolutely just hold it (or have a lab friend hold it) and it will flash just fine.
 Also, if you lose them (we've lost two), you can just hold them on.
 The terminal will tell you if you aren't making enough of a connection and you can adjust.

+See [this video](https://drive.google.com/file/d/1fMS5uLZqrzqTmNVutyW-ul1PJMDI_INk/view?usp=sharing) for a video of Andreas taking the TotTags out of the cases and then putting them back in.
+This is necessary to flash them.

 This next section is taken directly from the [Glossary.md](https://github.com/lab11/totternary/blob/master/doc/Glossary.md#Hardware-Glossary) on the GitHub but we missed it and it caused issues so.
 The pictured thing is the little box guy that connects the JLink to the TotTag cable.
 Make **sure** this is correct when flashing AND debugging (discussed later).